 Changing label colors

-Labels are text or image elements that can be placed anywhere on any chart.
 You can set your own label color under Appearance > Label color in the properties panel.
 Click the label color box and select a color from the gradient color circle.
 You can also click the easel symbol below the color circle, and select color or enter a color code string in the field next to the easel symbol.
-The colors should be valid
+The colors should be valid CSScolors.

 Toggling the legend

 The legend provides a thin gradient line of color description at the top of the chart.
-To hide the legend, move the slide button under Appearance > Design > Legend in the properties panel to the left to turn the option off.
+You can hide the legend by turning off Appearance > Design > Legend in the properties panel.

 Adjusting tile opacity